 Legends Behind the Bun Bang Fai Rocket Festival in Thailand

 The legend of Phadaeng, Nang Ai and PangkhiThis famous legend of Nang Ai, the most beautiful queen of the pageant, Phadaeng, an outsider who won her heart, and Phangkhi is a story of the love triangle that resulted in a war.
 Phangkhi and Nang Ai are said to have been destined to be soul mates in every life due to their karma.
-Nang Ai prays not to be paired with Phadaeng when she gets fed up of Phangkhi’s selfish desires.
+Nang Ai prays not to be paired with Phadaeng when she gets fed up with Phangkhi’s selfish desires.
 Phadaeng is expected to win the Rocket Festival tournament to win her hand, but the whole thing was called off after Phadaeng lost the tournament and Nang Ai’s uncle won it.
 Phangkhi was also invited to the tournament but was spying as a white squirrel on Nang Ai and was caught and killed while doing so.
 The body of Phangkhi transformed into 8000 cartloads of flesh which was eaten away by the countrymen.
-This led to the rage of Phaya Nak, Father of Phangkhi and the Naga King and he waged war on the surface of the land turning everything into a marsh.
+This led to the rage of Phaya Nak, Father of Phangkhi and the Naga King, and he waged war on the surface of the land, turning everything into a marsh.

 To catch a glimpse of a festival never witnessed before, head to the Rocket Festival in Thailand for its beauty and uniqueness and celebrate as the Thais do.